noma4i/puppet-windows_updates/README.md

   }
 ````

-If you are not sure what updates go with name you defined - use `dry_run` option and point it to output file.
+If you are not sure what updates go with name you set - use `dry_run` option and point it to output file.

 ```puppet
   windows_updates::list {'.Net Updates':